 SLAVES should 'strive to be obedient and submissive'.
 Religious leaders are respected.
 Some assume the title of Reverend or Father.
 However the Clergy are not treated like Gods.
 Christians can disagree with their ministers.
 Obedience is not required in order to be in relationship with God.
 The Watchtower demands respect AND obedience.
 JW's must put Watchtower rules first and God second.

 3b.
 JW's cannot disagree with the Watchtower.
 However many are not aware of this.
 All they see is love and the freedom to exercise their conscience at congregation meetings.
 They sincerely believe they follow the Bible, their conscience, and God, - not the organization.
 The truth is hidden from women, children, and men who are not appointed Elders.
-JW's are not entitled to read organizational guidelines, rules, and what will happen if they disobey the WT.
+JW's are not entitled to read organizational guidelines, rules, and what will happen if they disobey JW.ORG.
 This secret information is reserved for Elders in a publication called Shepherd the Flock of God.
 This book clearly proves that devotion to the Watchtower is required over devotion to God.
 JW's cannot put God first.

 Elders were instructed to guard this book and it's contents at all costs but we were able to obtain a copy.
 See Mind Control and Theocratic Warfare Quotes (hiding the truth from those not entitled to it).